Last updated May 16, 2023

 - Because server connection assignments last for the lifetime of the assigned client connection, the number of active client connections is still limited by the server’s connection limit.

 - Before using PgBouncer for session pooling be sure to check your chosen application framework and/or ORM to see if it has a session pool.

 - You can’t pass certain connection parameters, including

 Here server connections assignments last only for the duration of a single statement.
 This has the same session-state limitations as transaction pooling mode while also breaking transaction semantics.

-This makes all clients connections behave as if in “autocommit” mode.
-If a client attempts to begin a multi-statement transaction the pooler will return an error.
+This makes all client connections behave as if in “autocommit” mode.
+If a client attempts to begin a multi-statement transaction the pooler returns an error.
 While that is limiting, it allows for even higher active client connection counts than with transaction pooling.
 Good use cases include serving a large volume of simple key lookups or issuing single-statement writes.

 Statement pooling mode benefits: